Tinpack/Tinpack/README.md

 ---

 <div align="center">
-  ✨ *"Code is poetry written in logic"* ✨
+  ✨ "Turning coffee into code and logic into solutions" ✨
 </div>